scipr-lab/libsnark/README.md

 5. libsnark requires a C++ compiler with good C++11 support.
 It has been tested with g++ 4.7, g++ 4.8, and clang 3.4.

+6. On x86-64, we by default use highly optimized assembly implementations for some operations (see `USE_ASM` above).
+On other architectures we fall back to a portable C++ implementation, which is slower.

 Tested configurations include:

 * Debian jessie with g++ 4.7 on x86-64